 Knowing how to prepare for your newborn photo shoot can make the day go smoothly.
 This is why I created a quick and simple outline for my readers.
 I also put together some maternity shoot tips, you can check them out at, How To Prepare For Your Maternity Photo Shoot!

 Newborns are used to being in the womb where it is nice and warm, so now that they entered the world they get cold very easily.
-That’s why it’s important to keep the room at 80 degrees.
+That’s why it’s important to keep the room at 80 degrees (make sure the room isn’t any warmer than 80 degrees).
 It will be hot for most of us, but it’ll be perfect for the baby, which will make the shoot go more smoothly.

 Keep Baby Awake Prior To Your Shoot